jenschr/USB-C-Connectors/README.md

 Got the first batch of boards today.
 The Power board was good, the USB 2.0 board required that you cut off two tiny alignment pins (plastic) that I forgot to include in the footprint, but works otherwise great.
 The USB 3.1 board has an error that cannot be fixed (pins in wrong place), so I've made a new version of that and sent it to PCBWay.
 All footprints in the repo should now be good, but it'll take about a week until I can confirm that.

 ## Kicad files:
 I've made breakout boards to test my footprints.
 The files are available in the Kicad repo and these are now tested and confirmed.
-I just placed orders for them on April 25th 2020.
-I'll upload pictures of the final boards when I get them.
+I placed orders for the first boards on April 25th 2020.

 ### Footprints
 Library with footprints for a few low priced Type C connectors that I'm currently testing from "Korean Hroparts Elec".
 I buy the parts at LCSC.